 Middle School’s Chamber Choir (formerly known as Concert Choir), his scholars achieved unanimous superior ratings in vocal performance and sight-singing after participating

 in their first Southern California Vocal Association (SCVA) festival in 2017.
-Dwyer's Chamber Choir maintained their all-superior ratings for their 2018 SCVA festival.
-Dwyer's Chamber Choir has been invited to perform in a CA state festival hosted by the California Music Educators Association (CMEA) in March of 2019, where only a handful of middle schools are picked as Dwyer beat hundreds of other schools that qualified.
-Mr. Reyes is also a recent recipient of the CA State Outstanding Teacher Award presented by the PTA in 2018.
+Dwyer's Chamber Choir maintained their all-superior ratings for their 2018 & 2019 SCVA festivals.
+Dwyer's Chamber Choir (now known as Vocal Ensemble) has been invited to perform in an all-state festival hosted by the California Music Educators Association (CMEA) in 2019 and 2020.
+Only a handful of middle schools are picked for this festival as Dwyer beat hundreds of other schools that qualified.
+His Vocal Ensemble also received all-gold ratings from adjudicators, placed 1st in their division & category, at their 2019 Heritage Festival in Hollywood.
+Mr. Reyes is a recipient of the CA State Outstanding Teacher Award presented by the PTA in 2018.
+Mr. Reyes also recently received the Teacher of the Year award at Smith Elementary for the 2018-2019 academic year.